 Unique Facts about Ukraine

 - The largest Orthodox monasteries are called Lavra.
-The status of Lavra have only six monasteries in the world.
+The status of Lavra has only six monasteries in the world.
 Three of them are in Ukraine.
-This is Kiev Pechersk Lavra, which received this status in 1598, Holy Dormition Pochayiv Lavra and Holy Assumption Monastery Svyatogorsk.
+This is Kiev Pechersk Lavra, which received this status in 1598, Holy Dormition Pochayiv Lavra, and Holy Assumption Monastery Svyatogorsk.